DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/quickstart.md

 dist = distribution(data, th, n)
 ```

 The output will be a set of 512 probabilities.
 The `distribution` function samples $5\%$ of all motifs available in the recurrence space, regardless of overlap or repetition.
-Each value represents the probability of encountering a motif with index $I$ within the recurrence space.
+Each value represents the probability of encountering a motif with a decimal representation $I$ within the recurrence space.

 It is not necessary to compute a Recurrence Plot (RP), as the library calculates the recurrences internally without needing to construct one explicitly.